12 Uses for Epsom Salt

 7. Creating fake snow and frost for craft projects

 It's that time of the year: crafts with a light dusting of "snow" or "frost" feel right at home.
 Brush the surface of a project with craft glue and sprinkle with Epsom salt to get a grainy, frosty look that is surprisingly realistic!
 Here's a tutorial for snowy white candleholders and one on Easter eggs to give you some ideas.

 8. Quick bruise treatment

-Use a warm compress with Epsom salt to fade the appearance of bruises.
+Try a warm compress with Epsom salt to fade the appearance of bruises.
 They won't vanish like magic, but they won't be as large, or as painful.
-Use a solution of two tablespooms Epsom salt per cup of water for best effect.
+Use a solution of two tablespoons Epsom salt per cup of water for best effect.

 9. Splinter removal